This is part 7 of a 9-part behind the scenes series on how we ran our biggest launches. You can start at the beginning right here.

 If you sell service, or coaching, or anything with a limited quantity, this applies to you.

 Want to know how we pulled it off?
 Of course you do.
-Read part 8 now.
+Read part 8 in our series tomorrow.

 Naomi writes more things like this in The Letter.
 Get it for free today.
 (It also comes with free marketing courses.
 You can’t move for free here.)